cometchat/ios-objective-c-chat-app/README.md

 # Installation

-   Simply clone the project from iOS-swift-chat-app repository.
+   Simply clone the project from iOS-objective-c-chat-app repository.
 After cloning the repository navigate to project's folder and use below command to install the require pods.

    ```
    $ pod install